Thank you for your interest in joining our lab!

 - Contextually adaptive AI in efforts to advance algorithms to train more with less data and reason about never-before-seen phenomena as algorithms encounter new patients, diseases, or cell types.

-We seek highly-motivated candidate with strong research skills and background in machine learning and/or applications in bioinformatics and computational medicine.
-Candidates must have a Ph.D. or equivalent degree in a field relevant to biomedical data science, such as computer science, statistics, engineering, biomedical informatics or computational biology.
+We seek highly-motivated candidate with strong research skills and background in machine learning and/or applications on biomedical data.
+Candidates must have a Ph.D. or equivalent degree in computer science, statistics, engineering, biomedical informatics, computational biology or a closely related field.

 Strong programming skills and experience with large-scale data and machine learning frameworks are required.